 Agricultural and Resource Economics

-Zachariah Rutledge is a Ph.D. candidate in the Agricultural and Resource Economics department at the University of California, Davis.
-His research incorporates elements of labor, immigration, agricultural, and development economics.
-He is currently studying how reduced employee availability in the agricultural sector affects farming decisions and labor-intensive agricultural production in the state of California.
-He holds a Bachelor's degree in economics and a Master's degree in Agricultural and Resource Economics (both from U.C.
+Zach Rutledge is a Ph.D. candidate in the Department of Agricultural and Resource Economics at the University of California, Davis.
+His research covers topics related to international migration, farm labor, agriculture, and economic development.
+His job market paper examines the extent to which changes in the farm labor supply affect the production of hand-harvested fruits and vegetables in California.
+He served two years as a student administrative coordinator at the Global Migration Center (formerly the Migration Research Cluster) organizing interdisciplinary workshops for graduate students engaged in migration-related research.
+He earned a Bachelor's Degree in Economics (with highest honors) in 2015 and a Master's Degree in Agricultural and Resource Economics in 2016 (both from U.C.
 Davis).
-If you would like to learn more about him or his research, please refer to his personal website at https://www.zachrutledge.com.
+If you would like to learn more about him or his research, please visit his personal website at https://www.zachrutledge.com.